GenieFramework/Genie.jl/README.md

 end
 ```

-Pretty straightforward stuff: we define a new `mutable struct` which maps our previous `Book` type except that it has a few special fields used by SearchLight.
+Pretty straightforward stuff: we define a new `mutable struct` which matches our previous `Book` type except that it has a few special fields used by SearchLight.
 We also define a default keyword constructor as SearchLight needs it.

 #### Using our model
 To make things more interesting, we should import our current books into the database.
 Add this function to the `Books.jl` module, under the type definition: